Friday, March 31, 2023

 Space Station, 2020

-The crew of the International Space Station felt honored to talk live with the Holy Father and the advantage of working together without borders and a peaceful environment for a better future.
+The crew of the International Space Station felt honored to talk live with the Holy Father about the advantages of working together without borders and creating a peaceful environment for a better future.

 (Fifteen months after the pandemic, flights resumed).